-- 1. Project horses must be certified by June 1st in the 4-H office. - 2.
-If several children in a family have the same horse certified in their names, they can all use the horse, but in different performance classes.
+- 1. Project horses must be certified by June 1st in the 4-H office. - If several children in a family have the same horse certified in their names, they can all use the horse, but in different performance classes.
 For example, John rides the horse in Western Pleasure, Sue rides it in Western Equitation (NO on John riding Junior Western Pleasure and Sue riding in Senior Western Pleasure). - 3.
 If you lease a horse, the leased horse MUST be used in all riding classes that you participate in. - 4.
-If a 4-H'er owns a horse and certifies it, another youth from the community could lease that horse (if they don't own one.)
+If a 4-H' er owns a horse and certifies it, another youth from the community could lease that horse (if they don't own one.)
 Both 4-H'ers could ride the horse, but it has to be in different show divisions.
 For example, Joe rides the horse in Gymkhana, Sam rides it in the Western Division. - 5.
 First and second year riders, aged 12 and under, can ride in Walk-Trot, Walk-Jog class.
-They can use any certified horse (certified by themselves or any other 4-H'er) in any walk-trot, walk-jog class.
-Novice riders may also use any certified horse. - 6.
-One certificate is required for each individual horse and rider combination. (these certificates stay on file at the 4-H office, and only need to be completed once, not every year.)
+They can use any certified horse (certified by themselves or any other 4-H' er) in any walk-trot, walk-jog class.
+Novice and Leadline riders may also use any certified horse. - 6.
+One certificate is required for each individual rider/horse combination to be on file at the 4-H office.